John Fetrow Dairy Education Center

 Dairy Production Medicine Programs

 Production medicine is the application of a wide array of knowledge and skills to dairy herd management with the aim of optimizing animal health and welfare, production, and profitability on the dairy.
 Dairy veterinarians must utilize this wide variety of knowledge and skills to best serve their dairy clients in a constantly changing dairy economy.
 Simply diagnosing pregnancy, performing surgeries and treating sick cows will not be enough to maintain the veterinarian's role on the dairies of tomorrow.
-To that end, this program aims to increase the proficiency and confidence of veterinary students to serve the dairy industry at a higher level, by focusing on topics such as:
+These are for-credit rotations and students will be evaluated based on their participation and academic performance.
+To that end, this program aims to increase the proficiency and confidence of veterinary students to serve the dairy industry at a higher level.

 - preventive medicine and disease control